Slone Infosystems (NSE:SLONE) Net-Net Working Capital: ₹14.87 (As of Sep. 2025)

 In calculating the Net-Net Working Capital (NNWC), Benjamin Graham assumed that a company's accounts receivable is only worth 75% its value, its inventory is only worth 50% of its value, but its liabilities have to be paid in full.
 In addition, Graham believed that preferred stock belongs on the liability side of the balance sheet, not as part of capital and surplus.
 This is a conservative way of estimating the company's value.

 Slone Infosystems's Net-Net Working Capital for the quarter that ended in Sep.
-2024 was ₹-6.58.
+2025 was ₹14.87.

 The industry rank for Slone Infosystems's Net-Net Working Capital or its related term are showing as below:

-NSE:SLONE's Price-to-Net-Net-Working-Capital is not ranked *
+NSE:SLONE's Price-to-Net-Net-Working-Capital is ranked worse than

-in the Hardware industry.
+in the Hardware industry

 Slone Infosystems Net-Net Working Capital Historical Data